-Foreword Fall 2011 Graduate Calendar Hot Tips Glossary POLITICAL SCIENCE Search the Graduate Calendar THE MASTER OF ARTS DEGREE Programs Admission Requirements Programs (Listed Alphabetically) The normal requirement for admission to the one-year M.A. program is an honours degree or combined honours degree in Political Science, or an honours degree in a related discipline, such as International Relations, with a B+ average.
+The normal requirement for admission to the one-year M.A. program is an honours degree or combined honours degree in Political Science, or an honours degree in a related discipline, such as International Relations, with a B+ average.
 Honours graduates in fields other than these will be considered on the basis of their academic background and standing.
-Those with Programs (Listed by Department) less than a four-year degree, or with minor deficiencies, will be required to take additional courses, or to enter a two-year program.
-Programs (Listed by Faculty) Program Requirements Certificate Programs Courses Major requirements: Completion of the M.A. degree will follow one of three routes: A. Major Paper Alphabetical by Department (1) Successful completion of 45-500 (Scope and Approaches to Political Science).
-(2) Successful completion of five further graduate classes (one of which may be taken outside of the department subject to Instructors the approval of the graduate chair) Alphabetical by Department (3) Completion of a major paper.
+Those with less than a four-year degree, or with minor deficiencies, will be required to take additional courses, or to enter a two-year program (see section titled, Application Procedures - Admission Levels).

+Completion of the M.A. degree will follow one of two routes:

+- 1. Successful completion of 02-45-500 - 2.
+Successful completion of five further graduate classes (one of which may be taken outside of the department subject to the approval of the graduate chair) - 3.
+Completion of a major paper.
 The major paper will be written under the direction of a committee normally composed of two Political Science faculty members.
 A successful oral defence of the major paper is required.

+B)

-Admission Information B. Thesis Application Information (1)Successful completion of 45-500 (Scope and Approaches to Political Science).
-Awards and Financial Aid (2) Successful completion of three further graduate classes (one of which may be taken outside of the department subject the approval of the graduate chair) Registration (3) Completion of a thesis.
+- 1.Successful completion of 02-45-500 - 2.
+Successful completion of three further graduate classes (one of which may be taken outside of the department subject to the approval of the graduate chair) - 3.
+Completion of a thesis.
 The thesis will be written under the direction of a committee composed of two Political Science faculty members plus a member outside Political Science, but from within the University.
-A successful oral defense of the Academic Regulations thesis is required.
-Faculty Regulations C. Internship Exam and Grading Procedures (1)Successful completion of 45-500 (Scope and Approaches to Political Science).
-(2)Successful completion of five further graduate classes (one of which may be taken outside of the department subject to Authorship and Plagiarism the approval of the graduate chair) (3) Successful completion an internship Graduation (4) Successful completion of an internship seminar (45-795).
-Seminar will include research paper and presentation.
-Faculty of Graduate Studies Other requirements: One 4-6 month internship, research paper and presentation (45-795).
-(These will be graded on a pass/fail basis as with the existing major paper stream.)
-Calendars Undergraduate Calendar After successful completion of three graduate courses, the graduate committee will request applications from students interested in participating in the internship stream (C).
-Previous Calendars The committee will select the successful students.
-The Political Science Graduate Committee will evaluate the performance Course Numbering System of the remaining students and recommend completion of the degree by route (A) or (B).
-Organizational Charts Faculty and Departments Additional Information that pertains to all program streams: All students must successfully complete 45-500 in order to complete the degree.
-Research Institutes Any student securing an F grade will normally be asked to withdraw from the program.
-Statement of Responsibility Statistics Canada Disclaimer POLITICAL SCIENCE: COURSES Notice of Disclosure, Confidentiality and Use of Personal Data POLITICAL SCIENCE: PROGRAMS POLITICAL SCIENCE: INSTRUCTORS Main University Secretariat GRADUATE STUDIES FACULTY REGULATIONS

-University of Windsor - Graduate Calendar - Current - University of Michigan Master of Public Policy (MPP) Articulation Agreement
+A successful oral defense of the thesis is required.

+After successful completion of three graduate classes (normally including 02-45-500) the Political Science Graduate Committee will evaluate a student's performance and recommend completion of the degree by route (A) or (B).

+All students must successfully complete 02-45-500 in order to complete the degree.

+Any student securing an F grade will normally be asked to withdraw from the program.

+POLITICAL SCIENCE: PROGRAMS

-POLITICAL SCIENCE
+POLITICAL SCIENCE: INSTRUCTORS